Naouali/Glue/README.md

 - function to be created for now
 - copy function to (take a snape /copy of a program/file)
 - put this copy in a hidden directory

+    CHECK if it possible to push to github using the github api